quan612/TestPlaneTicket/README.md

 ## Introduction

 The project follows page object framework design pattern.
 The page objects classes contain page elements, methods, actions, test methods for a page.
-Then there are separated tests - cucumber or TestNG, calling these methods and perform assertions.
+Then there are separated test classes- using cucumber step definitions or TestNG annotations, calling these methods and perform assertions.

+## Features
++ Page Object framework pattern
++ Using explicit wait to wait for element dynamically
++ Test methods are separated from automation framework
++ All tests are independent.

 ## Project structure
  ```bash